aridoza/foundational-java/garbage-collection/README.md

 java -Xms10g -Xmx100g MyCode
 ```

-If your `-Xmx` setting is greater than your `-Xms` setting, then Java will start with an initial heap size equal to your `-Xms` setting, then will allocate more heap as needed until the `-Xmx` value is reached.
+If your `-Xmx` setting is greater than your `-Xms` setting, then Java will start with an initial heap size equal to your `-Xms` setting and allocate more heap as needed until the `-Xmx` value is reached.

 #### Default Heap Size